vercel/next.js/docs/basic-features/data-fetching/get-static-paths.md

 `getStaticPaths` will only run during build in production, it will not be called during runtime.
 You can validate code written inside `getStaticPaths` is removed from the client-side bundle [with this tool](https://next-code-elimination.vercel.app/).

+### How does getStaticProps run with regards to getStaticPaths

-- `getStaticPaths` runs during `next build` for any `paths` returned during build
+- `getStaticProps` runs during `next build` for any `paths` returned during build
-- `getStaticPaths` runs in the background when using `fallback: true`
+- `getStaticProps` runs in the background when using `fallback: true`
-- `getStaticPaths` is called before initial render when using `fallback: blocking`
+- `getStaticProps` is called before initial render when using `fallback: blocking`

 ## Where can I use getStaticPaths